glasnostic/nff_go_test/README.md

 `POD_IP` is the IP of the `Pod VM` and the env variable `DPDK_DRIVER` is configuring the kernel module used by nff-go (in the example it's `igb_uio`).
 The used network interface is configured by changing the env variable `NIC`, here it's `eth1`.

-The docker settings are from [redhat-performance](https://github.com/redhat-performance/docker-dpdk/blob/master/Dockerfile#L4), unfortunately they don't work, so the router binary currently can not be run from a docker container, but has to be compiled and run on the _Router_ VM.
+The docker settings are from [redhat-performance](https://github.com/redhat-performance/docker-dpdk/blob/master/Dockerfile#L4)

 > **Hint**: The `docker run` call returns the container id.
 You can check the logs with `docker logs <container_id>`.